Importance of internal and external stakeholders in partnerships

 • Continuous Assessment: Continuously assess stakeholder needs and expectations to adapt project plans accordingly.

-Identifying stakeholders and understanding their roles is an indispensable aspect of successful project management.
+Identifying stakeholders and understanding their roles is indispensable to successful project management.
 It encourages collaboration, minimises risks, and ultimately contributes to achieving project objectives that meet expectations.

 By recognising the significance of stakeholders and following best practices for managing their relationships, project managers can give each project the best possible chance of success.